Also, do not miss to read Part 1 , Part 2 , Part 3 along with the above post.

 I and my husband have been enjoying to find new games for him every day and have a feel to be a child again.
 Sometimes i think, there are so many crazy things which parents and child both can enjoy.

-One day, my husband just picked up a balloon and started drawing something, my kiddo liked it so much that he would
+One day, my husband just picked up a balloon and started drawing something, my kiddo liked it so much that he would always ask him or me to draw all the animals (he knew) one after another.

 Just to add, He has just turned two this April but knows so many animals, almost all the colors, basic shapes, 1-10 counting and A-Z alphabets, few words and few sentences. huh!!!!